Rule 8.380. Petition for writ of habeas corpus filed by petitioner not represented by an attorney

 (c) Number of copies

 In the Court of Appeal, the petitioner must file the original of the petition under (a) and one set of any supporting documents.
-In the Supreme Court, the petitioner must file an original and 10 copies of the petition and an original and 2 copies of any supporting document accompanying the petition unless the court orders otherwise.
+In the Supreme Court the petitioner must file an original and, if the petition is filed in paper form, 10 copies of the petition and an original and, if the document is filed in paper form, 2 copies of any supporting document accompanying the petition unless the court orders otherwise.

 Advisory Committee Comment